 Neutral Running Shoe

 This shoe will appeal to most runners looking for a neutral fit.
 The inclusion of ASICS technologies like the Flytefoam and the GEL offers cushioned support with a responsive fit.
-Whether you’re a casual runner or a hard core marathoner, this shoe is a great choice.
+Whether you’re a casual runner or a hard core marathoner, this shoe is a great choice for a daily trainer.

 If you’re looking for similar performance with a lighter environmental footprint, take a look at the GEL Nimbus Lite.